numpy/numpy/doc/source/user/absolute_beginners.rst

 ::

-  flatten
+  .flatten()
-  ravel
+  .ravel()

-There are two popular ways to flatten an array: **flatten()** and **ravel()**.
+There are two popular ways to flatten an array: **.flatten()** and **.ravel()**.
 The primary difference between the two is that the new array created using **ravel()** is actually a reference to the parent array.
 This means that any changes to the new array will affect the parent array as well.
 Since ravel does not create a copy, it's memory efficient.

 If you start with this array: